iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/git_reset.md

 The main difference between the ^ and the ~ is when a commit is created from a merge.
 A merge commit has two parents.
 With a merge commit, the ^ reference is used to indicate the first parent of the commit while ^2 indicates the second parent.
 The first parent is the branch you were on when you ran git merge while the second parent is the branch that was merged in.

+## reseting

+  You did so well on that last one, why not give this one a go!
+Using the same repository, which commit is referenced by HEAD~4^2?

+That's right!
+HEAD~4 references the fourth parent commit of the current one and then the ^2 tells us that it's the second parent of the merge commit (the one that got merged in!).